pws-pm/wireshark-aoip-dashboard/README.md

 ## License

-This project is open-sourced under the MIT License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](LICENSE).
 See the LICENSE file for details.

 ## Acknowledgments